BriefFiniteElementNet/NLBriefFiniteElement.Net/docs/Planned Features.md

-Loads and Settlements | Can handle loads (concentrated, uniform etc.) and nodal settlements Geometric nonlinearity | Considering Geometric Nonlinearity of structures, i.e. P-Δ (P-big-Delta) effect Material nonlinearity | Considering material nonlinearity in the library composite 1-d Element | Composite means traditional RC circuit, rainforced concrete and steel rebar, or steel tube of section, with or without fiber polymer coating.
+Loads and Settlements | Can handle loads (concentrated, uniform etc.) and nodal settlements Geometric nonlinearity | Considering Geometric Nonlinearity of structures, i.e. P-Δ (P-big-Delta) effect Material nonlinearity | Considering material nonlinearity in the library composite 1-d Element | Composite means traditional RC section, rainforced concrete and steel rebar, or steel tube of section, with or without fiber polymer coating.
 Element's sections are represented as a class with 2d polygonal parts.
 Will call this BarElement very similar to BFE
 2-d Element | like shells etc.
 Concentrated elemental loads | concentrate load and distributed load applied to element, load direction can vary when geometry changes. for example a beam bends and if force is set to perpendicuar to the beam, then load direction also changes
 Very precise error description | when an error occures, like "non pos def", more user friendly message be shown.